Authentication

 whixp.connect();

-), it is essential to correctly configure your server’s configuration file.
+Keep in mind that to connect using either of these two methods (PLAIN or ANONYMOUS), it is essential to correctly configure your server’s configuration file.
 Proper configuration ensures that the server allows or prioritizes the desired authentication methods and aligns with your security and usability requirements.

-When you try to connect to the server as an PLAIN
+When you try to connect to the server using PLAIN credentials, the log will appear as follows:

 [Whixp] SEND: <stream:stream to='localhost' xmlns:stream='http://etherx.jabber.org/streams' xmlns='jabber:client' xml:lang='en' version='1.0'>